Apple, Facebook will pay for female employees to freeze their eggs

 | SAN FRANCISCO

-SAN FRANCISCO Apple Inc and Facebook Inc will help pay for female employees to freeze their eggs, signalling a willingness to spend on perks and benefits in a race to acquire top-flight talent.
+SAN FRANCISCO Apple Inc (AAPL.O) and Facebook Inc (FB.O) will help pay for female employees to freeze their eggs, signaling a willingness to spend on perks and benefits in a race to acquire top-flight talent.

-From January, Apple will pay both full- and part-time employees up to $20,000 (12,584.95 pounds) for procedure and storage costs for female employees to freeze their eggs.
+From January, Apple will pay both full- and part-time employees up to $20,000 for procedure and storage costs for female employees to freeze their eggs.

 "We continue to expand our benefits for women, with a new extended maternity leave policy, along with cryopreservation and egg storage as part of our extensive support for infertility treatments," Apple said in a statement.
 "We want to empower women at Apple to do the best work of their lives as they care for loved ones and raise their families."